isaacwisdom/RemarkableLamyEraser/README.md

 Tools are compatible with press and hold type triggers, or with click type triggers as toggles.
 The available tools are: eraser          : Changes to eraser tool. on deactivation, changes back to writing utensil
-                    note that on the RM2, this mode uses special features available from the marker plus. erase-selection : Changes to erase selection tool.
+                    note that on the RM2, this mode uses special features available from the marker plusw. erase-selection : Changes to erase selection tool.
 On deactivation, changes back to writing utensil select          : Changes to select tool.
 On deactivation, changes back to writing utensil